How The NSW Government Could Drive Home Affordability Reform

 “These changes will help thousands of Victorians make the Great Australian Dream a reality.
 With negative gearing and capital gains tax concessions, the odds are already stacked against first home buyers.
 This will help level the playing field,” he said in a press release.

-But will we see similar reform in NSW?
+But will we see a similar reform in NSW?
 Here are a few ways the government could address the affordability conundrum.

 One of the best ways to address affordability for first home buyers would be to roll back stamp duty.